thisaintunixeither/taansh/README.md

 youcanttypeanythingyetbecauseihavetoaddreadlinefunctions:-$
 I feel like putting this here: $_$
 ```
-The tabs for line #5 should be 2, so that might be 2, 4, 8, idk spaces.
-You can't type nothing because there's no readline functions, so it can't get input.
+The tabs for line #5 should be 1, so that might be 2, 4, 8, idk spaces.
+You can't type nothing because there's no readline functions, so it can't get your wonderful input.
+If you get something different, open an issue or email me at gnuoveryou@gmail.com.
 ## Todo
 - [x] Make basic code
 - [x] Make it work